Are You Too Quick To Judge Others? What This Might Mean For You

 A simple way to develop your empathy is to stop and ask “What is this person's motivation?” every time you feel yourself going into a judgmental mode.
-For example, if someone seems to be cold, ask yourself why this might be the case.
+For example, if someone seems to be cold and distant, ask yourself why this might be the case.
 Perhaps they are afraid to get close to others because they have been hurt before.
 Once you shift perspectives in this way, you begin to see the person more positively, and with more compassion for their shortcomings.

 2. Open Your Mind And Expand Your Knowledge

 We're particularly prone to harshly judging others when we have an underlying assumption that we are always right, or that our way of viewing the world is the only one worth entertaining.
 This type of close-minded thinking means that opposing viewpoints feel hostile and irrelevant, so it's obvious how we might then end up being excessively judgmental and dismissive in our interactions with others.

 It's important to be actively curious about why people (including yourself) think the way they do.
 Everything that we experience shapes us, after all, from our upbringing to our school experiences and our cultural context.
 Look for the positives in other people's unique perspectives, challenging yourself to do this as often as you can.
 For every one you encounter, ask yourself what you can learn from them.
 This is extremely effective at reducing judgmental attitudes because it's difficult to be both critical and appreciative at the same time.